robintrayler/astroBayes_manuscript/manuscript.md

 Table: Proportion of the synthetic sedimentation model contained within the 95% credible interval of the model posterior with an increasing number of dates.
 The dates were drawn directly from the sedimentation model with no outlier ages. {#tbl:contained}

-# Notes
+# Random Notes
 * Several bayesian models are available to fit age-depth models to radioisotope geochronology data including `OxCal` [@bronkramsey2008], `Bchron` [@haslett2008] `Bacon` [@blaauw2011], and `Chron.jl` [@schoene2019].
 Each modeling framework takes a slightly different approach to model fitting but they each focus on fitting models to radioisotopic geochronology data alone.

-* `Bacon` models sedimentation accumulation as a series of discrete slices where the posterior distribution is of sedimentation rate. -->
+* `Bacon` models sedimentation accumulation as a series of discrete slices where the posterior distribution is of sedimentation rate.

 * the rate of accumulation is controlled by two prior distributions, a gamma distribution that represents prior constraints on sedimentation rate and a beta distribution that controls a sedimentation memory parameter, that is how rapidly sedimentation rate can change between slices.
 While the second parameter is more  -->

 * `Bchron` uses a compound-Poisson-gamma distribution model to simulate sedimentation variability and fits a series piecewise-linear segments to the geochronology data.
-This process means that over the course of many MCMC model iterations sedimentation rate varies randomly throughout a stratigraphic section which may include near-hiatuses or period of near-infinite sedimentation rates. -->
+This process means that over the course of many MCMC model iterations sedimentation rate varies randomly throughout a stratigraphic section which may include near-hiatuses or period of near-infinite sedimentation rates.

 \newpage